ngrx/platform/projects/ngrx.io/content/guide/component-store/index.md

 - Users of ComponentStore may start side-effects with `effect`, both sync and async, and feed the data both imperatively or reactively.

 The details about [initialization](guide/component-store/initialization), [writing](guide/component-store/write) and [reading](guide/component-store/read) from state,
-and [side-effects](guide/component-store/effect) management can be found in the corresponding sections. of the Architecture.
+and [side-effects](guide/component-store/effect) management can be found in the corresponding sections of the Architecture.

 ## Installation